AndyPham97/Cellphone-Service-Provider-/README.md

-# COMP1406---Assignment-2
+# Cellphone Service Provider
-A cell phone service provider program.
+A cell phone service provider program where it simulates a couple people being registered with their type of phone, their plans, the amount of data, and the amount of calls or texts they made etc.